- Gladys Childs

 Ancient Manuscripts

-What they found in those thousands of Dead Sea Scrolls was that even though there were some minor variants, those scrolls were virtually identical to the manuscripts that we already had in our possession that were written 1000 years later.
+What they found in those thousands of Dead Sea Scrolls was that even though there were some minor variants, those scrolls were virtually identical to the manuscripts we already had in our possession that were written 1000 years later.

 My Last Point: A Jury